Ensemble Learning Based Classification Algorithm Recommendation

 With precision at $m$, average precision \cite{baeza1999modern} to measure the accuracy of the recommendation result $RR_{D}$ on problems $D$ is defined as follows.

 \begin{definition} Average Precision \end{definition}

-Where $k$ denotes the number of the candidate algorithms, and $\delta(m)$ is a binary function to indicating whether the $m$th ranked algorithm in $RR_{D}$ is real appropriate ($\delta(m) = 1$) or not ($\delta(m) = 0$).
-The numerator $\sum_{i=1}^{k}tb_i$ represents the number of the real appropriate algorithms on $D$.
+where $k$ denotes the number of the candidate algorithms, and $\delta(m)$ is a binary function to indicate whether the $m$th ranked algorithm in $RR_{D}$ is truly appropriate ($\delta(m) = 1$) or not ($\delta(m) = 0$).
+The numerator $\sum_{i=1}^{k}tb_i$ represents the number of the truly appropriate algorithms on $D$.